2014 pro-Russian unrest in Ukraine: Kharkiv Oblast

 Pro-Russian protesters stormed and occupied the RSA building on 6 April.
-The next day, protesters in the occupied RSA building unilaterally declared independence from Ukraine as the "Kharkiv People's Republic".
-Doubts arose about the local origin of the protesters after they initially stormed an opera and ballet theatre believing it was the city hall.
+The next day, protesters in the occupied RSA building unilaterally declared independence from Ukraine as the "Kharkiv People's Republic."
+Doubts arose about the local origin of the protesters after they initially stormed an opera and ballet theatre, believing it was the city hall.
 By 8 April, the RSA building had been retaken by Ukrainian special forces, and seventy protesters had been arrested.
-1,000 pro-Russian protesters returned to the RSA building on 13 April, and rallied around it, with some entering.
+1,000 pro-Russian protesters returned to the RSA building on 13 April and rallied around it, with some entering.
 These protesters then holed up inside the building with Kharkiv mayor Hennadiy Kernes.
 Later in the day, Kernes declared his support for an autonomy referendum and amnesty for the arrested Kharkiv separatists.
 At least fifty pro-government protesters, who had been holding concurrent demonstrations, were severely beaten in attacks by pro-Russian protesters.
 Gunshots and grenade explosions were heard.
-Videos showed three people covered with blood being held on the metro station stairs, and separatists coming up to them, kicking them and shouting "they are not humans!"
+Videos showed three people covered with blood being held on the metro station stairs, and separatists coming up to them, kicking them, and shouting "They are not humans!"

 According to a report by the Organization for Security and Co-operation in Europe (OSCE) monitoring mission on 19 April, no protesters had been seen in front of the RSA building since 13 April.
 The Kharkiv City Appeals Court ruled on 17 April that 43 of the 65 protesters arrested by authorities following the takeover of the RSA building on 8 and 9 April would remain in custody.
 Sentences for another 16 were changed to house arrest.
-Three detainees were released on bail, whereas the three remaining had been earlier sentenced to house arrest.
+Three detainees were released on bail, whereas the three remaining had earlier been sentenced to house arrest.